 Slow flow Yoga can be deeply calming to the mind and emotions.
 It activates the parasympathetic nervous system, which is critical to reducing stress.

-6. Make Yoga Practice Sustainable Into Old Age
+6. Yoga Practice That Is Sustainable

 The benefits of Yoga can extend well into old age, if the practice is slow and gentle.